 According to the National Institute of Mental Health (NIMH), approximately 21 million American adults experienced at least one depressive episode in 2020.
 That figure equates to over 8% of the U.S. adult population.

 That figure equates to almost seven percent of the U.S. adult population.
 Overall, approximately 350 million people around the world suffer from depression, which is a leading cause of disability.
 While regular treatments such as therapy and medication continue to remain popular, some are ruminating on CBD as a possible solution.

-There is an increasing body of evidence which suggests that CBD may be an effective method of treating depression.
+There is an increasing body of evidence that suggests that CBD may be an effective method of treating depression.
 Moreover, CBD is less likely to cause the negative side effects associated with traditional medication.
 Keep reading to learn more about depression, and to discover whether CBD could be part of the solution for you.

 What Is Depression?

 Although depression is a complex disorder, it can most simply be described as a medical illness that has a negative impact on how you feel, think, and act.
 As well as causing profound sadness, depression prevents you from enjoying activities that you once loved.
 If left untreated, depression can lead to an array of physical and emotional problems, as well as reduce your capacity to function at home and at work.

 There are a number of depression symptoms, and not everyone will have the same ones.
 Here is a list of some of the most common: